 We did find one used needle.
 In many cases, we’ll find more used needles at the site of an encampment.
 These tossed needles likely had been used by occupants of encampments to inject illicit drugs like heroin or meth.
 We did find a few empty containers that appeared to have contained marijuana.

 The people who live in a particular homeless encampment can come from different walks of life.
 There can be families in a homeless encampment.
 There can be working people in an encampment as well as children attending school.
 There can also be occupants that are involved in what fairly can be called nefarious activities.

 A homeless encampment can provide shelter to people involved in the drug trade.

 In the case of this homeless encampment on the grounds of a private school, we came upon numerous Amazon packages with labels that obviously had been summarily ripped off.
 This led me to conclude that someone (or more than one person) who had been at the homeless encampment may have been involved in stealing Amazon delivers from neighborhood homes or even businesses.

 We also found the bolt cutters that likely were used to cut through the chain link fence.
-I certainly realized the importance for bold cutters for a person who is part of a homeless encampment.
+I certainly realized the importance of bolt cutters for a person who is part of a homeless encampment.
 Bolt cutters permit access to spaces like the grounds of the school but also to vacant buildings that may have gates or doors that have been padlocked shut.
 While we were working, a resident of the encampment returned with a police officer in two to retrieve his bolt cutters.

 As we went about cleaning up the encampment, a few more people came by to collect their belongings.
 When we were about done, a father showed up with his son, who I guessed to be a couple of years older than my own boy.
 They were at the site to retrieve the boy’s bike.
 I could see great relief in the father’s eyes that the bike was still around.
 And the young boy … he was joyful.